armanriazi/js-all-in-one/workspace/AboutMe.md

 ## Introduction

 Welcome to The Concise js-all-in-one Book!
 This guide equips you with essential knowledge and practical skills for effective NodeJs development.
 Discover key concepts and techniques to write clean, robust code.
-Whether you're a beginner or an experienced developer, this book serves as both a comprehensive guide and a handy reference for leveraging Gateway-Api power in your projects.
+Whether you're a beginner or an experienced developer, this book serves as both a comprehensive guide and a handy reference for leveraging ES6 power in your projects.

 ## About the Author